Kennesaw Mountain Battlefield in Kennesaw, Georgia

 The Full Story

-A father and his teenage son were driving through Kennesaw Mountain National Battlefield Park one October evening in 2007 when a mounted rider in full Union cavalry uniform crossed the road in front of their car.
-The rider held a saber aloft.
-He rode straight through a fence on the other side and vanished.
-The father later told Atlanta's 11Alive News: 'My son and I were in a state of almost sheer panic, but we managed to maintain and get on the way home very quickly.'
+The single most-told sighting is the one nobody mistakes for a reenactor.
+One October evening — the story puts it around 2007 — a father and his teenage son were driving through the park when a mounted rider in full Union cavalry uniform crossed the road in front of their car, saber raised.
+He rode straight through a fence on the far side and vanished.
+"My son and I were in a state of almost sheer panic," the father told local media, "but we managed to maintain and get on the way home very quickly."